Apocalyptic beliefs among Latter-day Saints

-The Church of Jesus Christ of Latter-day Saints is a Christian church that believes in the Second Coming of Jesus Christ.
-Preceding these events, members believe there will be a series of apocalyptic events that will prepare the earth for Christ’s return.
+The Church of Jesus Christ of Latter-day Saints is a church that believes in the Second Coming of Jesus Christ.
+Preceding these events, members believe there will be a series of apocalyptic events that will prepare the earth for Christ's return.
 Some of these events align with scriptural prophecy while others originate from modern day and uncanonized revelation.
 These events have deep importance in the church, and members believe their role in them is crucial.
-By adequately studying religious text, adhering to the council from their leaders, and making necessary preparations, church members believe they will be ready for the imminent destruction to come.
+By adequately studying religious text, adhering to the counsel from their leaders, and making necessary preparations, church members believe they will be ready for the imminent destruction to come.

 Apocalypticism

 The word apocalypse is often correlated with Judaism and Christianity.
 The earliest literary records of apocalyptic ideologies are found in the Bible.
 There are four characteristics of an apocalypse that can be categorized and used to determine these beliefs.
 Throughout time, many different religious groups have possessed beliefs that align with these categories.
 Through the writings of the ancient prophets, current religions have been able to form apocalyptic beliefs about the Second Coming of Jesus Christ surrounding the prophecy of the text.
 The Church of Jesus Christ of Latter-day Saints is also one of these religious sects to hold similar beliefs.
 The categories are: